flucoma/flucoma-docs/doc/LabelSet.rst

    :arg action: A function to run when the export is done.

-   Export the dataset identifier to a FluidLabelSet.
+   Export the LabelSet identifier to a FluidLabelSet.

+:message merge:

+   :arg sourceLabelSet: The source LabelSet to be merged.

+   :arg overwrite: A flag to allow overwrite labels with the same identifier.

+   Merge sourceLabelSet in the current LabelSet.
+It will replace the label with the same identifier if overwrite is set to 1.

 :message write: